 Key Program Features

 Prepare for an exciting and rewarding career in aviation mechanics in approximately 18 months!
 Programs begin in January and August.
 LLCC is the home of the only aviation mechanics program in central Illinois.
 We work to meet the needs of each individual student.
 Classes are small, providing more one-on-one time with the instructors.
 You can take all of the courses in their entirety or take time off between sections.
 Classes are in session Monday through Thursday, 7:30 a.m.–3:30 p.m., 30 hours per week (night classes when available).

-LLCC’s aviation mechanics students are in high demand and are often offered paid internships and jobs prior to completing their program.
+LLCC’s aviation students are in high demand and are often offered paid internships and jobs prior to completing their program.

-- The IATA (International Air Transportation Association) estimates that the industry will need to train and hire some 247,100 additional mechanics by 2018 and 420,000 by 2026.
-After taking into account retirements and market fluctuations, the number rises to 405,500 by 2018 and 739,000 by 2026.
-(Source: Air Transport World magazine)
+The International Air Transportation Association estimates that the industry will need to train and hire some 247,100 additional mechanics by 2018 and 420,000 by 2026.
+After taking into account retirements and market fluctuations, the number rises to 405,500 by 2018 and 739,000 by 2026 (source: Air Transport World magazine).

 - General aviation classes are taken before airframe and powerplant classes.
 A total of 412.5 hours of classroom and lab instruction is required.
 Cost is estimated at $5,329.50* plus books and tools.

 - Airframe classes require a total of 757.5 hours in the classroom and labs.
 Cost is estimated at $7,837.50* plus books and tools.

 - Powerplant classes require a total of 757.5 hours of classroom and labs to be completed.
 Cost is estimated at $7,524.00* plus books and tools.